 Wong Kee Wanton Noodles & Roasted Delights – Spinach & Tomato Noodles by Young Female Hawker

 Wong Kee Wanton Noodles & Roasted Delights is not a new kid on the block but it’s definitely worth a mention.
 Everything is made in-house at their only outlet in Timbre+.
-From the noodles, to wanton skin, to the chilli, only high quality wanton noodles that are value for money are served here.
+From the noodles, to the wanton skin, to the chilli, only high-quality wanton noodles that are value for money are served here.

 Being a traditional and loving father, Master Wong felt that the hawker trade was meant for men and ladies should be working in a clean and comfortable environment.
 However, Kelly persuaded him to teach her the skills of making noodles and eventually, her father agreed.